romi/rcom/README.md

+### Note: rcom is dependent on libr.
+If you want a simple build script to download all dependencies and build the rover software please see: https://github.com/romi/romi-rover-build-and-test

 # rcom
 rcom is light-weight libary for inter-node communication

 All apps run as separate processes.
 They communicate with each other using one or more of the communication links discussed below.